tlanglinais/express-blog/blogs/blog1.md

 I've had trouble finding complete web dev projects online, so why not I'll take a shot at it.
 Let's start by explaining how I built this blog.

 ## Tech Stack
 I'm going to use Node/Express for my server and MySQL as the database.
 After doing some research, I came across the Knex.js and Objection.js combo.
 Knex is a SQL query builder while Objection is an ORM that is built on top of Knex.
-Knex handles the creation/migration of the database, while Objection handles the Modeling of the data.
+Knex handles the creation/migration of the database, while Objection handles the modeling of the data.
 For the front-end I'll use React and host the project on Heroku.

 Tech Stack Summary
 - Server - Node/Express